 The proverbial village is not dead – it’s alive and well at your second home – PLAYCENTRE!

 Playcentre is unlike any other early childhood education organisation.
-At Playcentre, parents / caregivers attend alongside their children and come together to plan with the specific interests, personalities, ages and passions of that specific group of children.
+At Playcentre, parents attend and PLAY alongside their children whilst coming together with other parents to plan with the specific interests, personalities, ages and passions of that specific group of children.

-No need to pack a lunchbox at Eastside, each session a parent is rostered on to make a healthy morning tea (sandwiches & fruit) for the children.
-Easy peasy!
-This is just one of the unique qualities of our centre which fosters a deep sense of belonging and togetherness.
-We also offer other long loved traditions like our gathering song, karakia, visits from Mr Whitlock an elder in our community, treasure bag at the end of session, birthday and graduation celebrations and a special portfolio scrapbooking your child’s Playcentre journey.
+Eastside Playcentres unique features are a shared morning tea and loved traditions like our karakia, visits from Mr Whitlock an elder in our community, treasure bag at the end of session, birthday and graduation celebrations and a special portfolio scrapbooking your child’s Playcentre journey.